 For most people with occasional or mild dry eye symptoms, the standard treatment for dry eyes involves lubricating drops known as 'artificial tears'.

 If your symptoms are persistent and more serious however, you may want to address the underlying problem to prevent further damage to your eye.
 Though the severest causes may require surgery, there are some simple things you can do to help reduce symptoms.

 Professor Reinstein advises washing your eyes every day.
 "Use the shampoo you would use when washing your hair in the shower, close your eyes and use your fingers to rub your eyelashes.
 Do it as part of your personal hygiene routine," he says.
 "The shampoo will clear excess oil from the glands around your eyes, keeping them clean and healthy."

-While, as a more natural remedy, "increasing your intake of oily fish, or taking an omega 3 fish oil supplement may help", suggests Dr Sarah.
+While, as a more natural remedy, increasing your intake of oily fish, or taking an omega-3 or omega-7 fish oil supplement may help.
 This is because the tear film has three basic layers: oil, water and mucus.
 Problems with any of these layers can cause dry eyes.

 Omega 7 Sea Buckthorn Oil

 High levels of omega-7 and rich in omega-9 fatty acids